-The Dutch Hollow Wine Cellars
+Dutch Hollow Wine Cellars

 The surrendering of Lee at the end of the Civil War made labor expensive, which make the wine industry insolvent.
 Due to the wine industry being unprofitable, the Wine Cellars were abandoned.

 The Dutch Hollow Wine Cellars are now part of the Wine Cellar Park located on Dutch Hollow Road off of Fairlawn Avenue in Dunbar, Kanawha County, WV.
-The Wine Cellar Park is open to the public, as are the Dutch
+The Wine Cellar Park is open to the public, as are the Dutch Hollow Wine Cellars.